16 & 17 October 2018 · Olympia London

 Tools, tips, techniques and tricks: ways to stay ahead

-Marydee Ojala, Editor - Online Searcher
+Marydee Ojala, Editor-in-Chief - KMWorld

 Martin White, Managing Director - Intranet Focus Ltd, UK